ljkrajewski/textgen-code/tests/05-machine_learning.md

 ## Machine Learning and Data Science
 Machine learning and data science tests assess the effectiveness and accuracy of models and algorithms.
+All of these examples use Scikit.
+When running these examples, ensure that scikit-learn is installed. ```pip install scikit-learn```

 Here are three specific examples of tests for machine learning and data science, along with sample code or instructions:

 1. **Example: Classification Accuracy Test (Python with scikit-learn)**